daneroo/nx-audiobook/README.md

 # NxAudiobook

+This repo consolidates audiobook management

+- infra directory for (see [README.md](./infra/README.md) in each)

+  - audiobookshelf: a standalone audiobook manager
+  - plex-audiobook: a standalone plex agent for audiobooks

+- validate/convert tooling (my own)
-Pnpm monorepo with nx for orchestration.
+  - Pnpm monorepo with nx for orchestration.

 ## TODO